EngineerZ/wifi-kit8-depth/README.md

 While the ESP8266 has a single ADC input, it's limited to 3.3 VDC.
 Rather than scale the eTape voltage down and reduce resolution, I decided to use an outboard ADC1015 I2C ADC capable of the full 5V range.
+NOTE: The sketch from my notebook shows the eTape output connected to input 3 of the ADC chip, but the program actually uses input 0.

 Since the ADC was operating at 5V and many ESP8266 boards run at 3.3V, I threw in a level shifter board (essentially a couple of MOSFETs with pull-up